Telehealth: Ethical issues

-Informed consent is another issue – should the patient give informed consent to receive online care before it starts?
-Or will it be implied if it is care that can only practically be given over distance?
+Informed consent is another issue.
 When telehealth includes the possibility for technical problems such as transmission errors, security breaches, or storage issues, it can impact the system's ability to communicate.
 It may be wise to obtain informed consent in person first, as well as having backup options for when technical issues occur.
 In person, a patient can see who is involved in their care (namely themselves and their clinician in a consult), but online there will be other involved such as the technology providers, therefore consent may need to involve disclosure of anyone involved in the transmission of the information and the security that will keep their information private, and any legal malpractice cases may need to involve all of those involved as opposed to what would usually just be the practitioner.

-The state of the market
+State of the market

 The rate of adoption of telehealth services in any jurisdiction is frequently influenced by factors such as the adequacy and cost of existing conventional health services in meeting patient needs; the policies of governments and/or insurers with respect to coverage and payment for telehealth services; and medical licensing requirements that may inhibit or deter the provision of telehealth second opinions or primary consultations by physicians.

 Projections for the growth of the telehealth market are optimistic, and much of this optimism is predicated upon the increasing demand for remote medical care.
 According to a recent survey, nearly three-quarters of U.S. consumers say they would use telehealth.
 At present, several major companies along with a bevvy of startups are working to develop a leading presence in the field.

 In the UK, the Government's Care Services minister, Paul Burstow, has stated that telehealth and telecare would be extended over the next five years (2012–2017) to reach three million people.

 United States

 In the United States, telemedicine companies are collaborating with health insurers and other telemedicine providers to expand marketshare and patient access to telemedicine consultations.

 As of 2019, 95% of employers believe their organizations will continue to provide health care benefits over the next five years.

-The COVID-19 pandemic drove increased usage of Telehealth services in the U.S. The U.S. Centers for Disease Control and Prevention reported a 154% increase in telehealth visits during the last week of March 2020, compared to the same dates in 2019.
+The COVID-19 pandemic drove increased usage of telehealth services in the U.S. The U.S. Centers for Disease Control and Prevention reported a 154% increase in telehealth visits during the last week of March 2020, compared to the same dates in 2019.